Emmanuel Dieseruvwe: Tranmere Rovers

-On 28 June 2021, Dieseruvwe signed for fellow League 2 side Tranmere Rovers on a one-year deal.
+On 28 June 2021, Dieseruvwe signed for fellow League Two side Tranmere Rovers on a one-year deal.

 Before his loan spell had even ended, on 10 May 2022 Dieseruwve didn't make Tranmere's retained list for the 2022–23 season, with the club announcing he was to be released at the end of his contract.

 Loan to Grimsby Town

 On 18 February 2022, Dieseruvwe joined National League side Grimsby Town on loan for the remainder of the 2021–22 season.

-On the final day of the 2021–22 season, Dieseruwve scored a hat-rick for Grimsby in a 4-4 draw away at Eastleigh that saw The Mariners progress into the National League play-offs.
+On the final day of the 2021–22 season, Dieseruwve scored a hat-trick for Grimsby in a 4–4 draw away at Eastleigh that saw the Mariners progress into the National League play-offs.
 On 23 May, he scored the winning goal in extra time as Grimsby knocked Notts County out of the play-offs at Meadow Lane.
-He scored again in the play-off semi-final in a 5-4 away victory over Wrexham to progress into the play-off final at the London Stadium.
+He scored again in the play-off semi-final in a 5–4 away victory over Wrexham to progress into the play-off final at the London Stadium.

-Dieseruvwe played in the 2022 National League play-off Final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.
+Dieseruvwe played in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.

 FC Halifax Town

 On 1 July 2022, Dieseruvwe signed for FC Halifax Town ahead of the 2022–23 season following his release by Tranmere.
 He scored his first two goals for The Shaymen in a 2–0 home win against Gateshead on 13 September.
+Dieseruvwe was a member of the FC Halifax team that won the 2022–23 FA Trophy, however, he missed the final through suspension.

+Dieseruvwe finished as top scorer for FC Halifax Town in season 2022–23 with 13 goals.
+It was announced on 2 July 2023 that he had rejected a new contract offer and had left the club.

+Hartlepool United

+On 4 July 2023, Dieseruvwe signed for Hartlepool United ahead of the 2023–24 season following his release by FC Halifax.
+Dieseruvwe scored a brace on his Hartlepool debut in a 2–1 home win against Gateshead.
+Five goals across the course of August saw him awarded the league's Player of the Month award.
+On 20 February 2024, Dieseruvwe scored his 20th and 21st goal of the season in a 3–2 victory against Altrincham, becoming the first Hartlepool player to score 20 or more goals in a season since the 2008–09 season.
+He finished the 2023–24 season with a career best of 25 goals in all competitions.

+On 5 October 2024, Dieseruvwe scored his first hat-trick for Pools in a 4–3 home win against Sutton United.
+This made him the first player in the club's history to score a hat-trick in a league game after coming on a substitute.
+He entered double digits for the 2024–25 season with a goal in a 4–3 away win against Solihull Moors on 23 November.
+At the end of the season, he was offered a new contract with Hartlepool.